 Visiting children may also use play areas but must be supervised by an adult as the hospital cannot accept responsibility for visiting children.

 How to find us

-We are on the second floor of the Women and Children’s Unit which is situated to the left of the main hospital building.
+We are on the second floor of the Women and Children’s Unit which is situated to the left of the main Forth Valley Royal Hospital building.
 We have our own separate entrance which is locked overnight.
 If you arrive in the evening there is a night entrance door to the right.
 A buzzer operated door entry system will connect you directly to the Ward where staff can automatically unlock the door.

 When your child is admitted to hospital

 We adopt a ‘named nurse’ policy and hope to have the same nurse caring for your child throughout their stay.
 A nurse will introduce themselves on your arrival and start to assess your child, taking some details from you.
 A doctor will then ask more questions about your child’s illness and examine them.
 You will be told about any treatment required and a number of tests may also be arranged.

 We encourage parents to stay with their child wherever possible and help with feeding, changing, bathing etc.

 Play specialists in the ward will organise play programmes to help your child’s recovery and a teacher is available during the week to continue your children’s education whilst they are in hospital.
 We hope you will allow student nurses and doctors to take an active role in caring for your child so they can gain knowledge and experience.

 CCTV is in operation in and around the Ward.

 Please make sure cot sides are fully raised if leaving your child unattended even for a few seconds as accidents can happen, even in hospital.